samlaubscher/Bristol-Blackbook/README.md

 <details>
 <summary><b>Testing 302 Codes</b> - (click to expand)</summary>

-- Visitor Page Redirects
+### Visitor Page Redirects

-When a user is not logged into an account, they are unable to access any pages beyond the standard Read level functionality and will be redirected to the login page.
+When a user is not logged into an account, they are unable to access any pages beyond the standard Read level functionality and will be redirected to the login page. - PASS

 <div align="center">
     <img src="./static/images/testing/redirects-302.jpg" alt="PEP8" width="700">
 </div>

-- Admin Only Pages
+### Admin Only Pages

-Logging in with the username 'test', I tried to access add_type and add_style pages that only the admin should have access to.
+Logging in with the username 'test', I tried to access add_type and add_style pages that only the admin should have access to. - PASS

 <div align="center">
     <img src="./static/images/testing/admin-pages-302.jpg" alt="PEP8" width="700">